aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 ### PaymentTypes

-We created an Enum to store the different payment types.
+We created an Enum `PaymentType` to store the different payment types.
-In the documentation, they say, that the payment type is either Cash (CSH) or CreditCard (CRD).
+In the documentation, it is stated, that the payment type is either Cash (CSH) or CreditCard (CRD).

 However, there are also entries that list UNK as PaymentType, so we created a third option, Unknown (UNK).

-Examples for the usage of UNK are line 74 and 516 of sample_data.csv.
+Examples for the usage of UNK are line 74 and 516 of sample_data.csv:

 line 74 of sample_data.csv: